AbdullatifGhajar/social_gateway/README.md

 ## Server

 In the backend, a Python server provides the list of prompts and reflection questions and collects all the users' answers from the app.
 This means that the prompts can be changed at any time without having to update Locus on the users' phones.
 In addition, the server authenticates registered users with an email and password combination.
-For more information, see the server's documentation: github.com/AbdullatifGhajar/social_gateway_server
+For more information, see the server's documentation: [Social Gateway Server](https://github.com/AbdullatifGhajar/social_gateway_server)

 ## Download & Tutorial

 The app is available in the Google App Store for Android devices with an Android version above 7.0 (Nougat).
-Here is the link to the locus homepage, including a tutorial: hpi.com/baudisch/projects/neo4j/api/locus
+Here is the link to the locus homepage, including a tutorial: [Locus](https://hpi.de/baudisch/projects/neo4j/api/locus)

 ## Privacy